julian-barker/reading-notes/reading-6.md

 ### Input and Output

 Javascript and HTML work together to provide interactivity with the user.
+Similar to CSS, you can wirte javascript in your HTML file, or you can link to an esternal javascript (.js) file.